ovska/FlameCsv/docs/docs/attributes.md

 ```

 > [!NOTE]
-> Case sensitivity is configured on per-options basis with @"FlameCsv.CsvOptions`1.Comparer", with the default being @"System.StringComparer.OrdinalIgnoreCase".
+> Case sensitivity is configured on per-options basis with @"FlameCsv.CsvOptions`1.Comparer?displayProperty=nameWithType", with the default being @"System.StringComparer.OrdinalIgnoreCase?displayProperty=nameWithType".

 ## Constructor